glegendr/ComputerV2/README.md

 # computerV2
 ## Dependencies
-The only dependencies you need are haskell and stack.
+The dependencies you need are haskell and stack.
 To get them, check https://www.haskell.org/platform/
+You also need cairo:
+- `sudo apt-get install libghc-cairo-dev` for ubuntu
+- `brew install cairo` for MacOS
 ## Project
 To start the project use:
 ``` git clone https://github.com/glegendr/ComputerV2.git; cd ComputerV2; sh compile.sh ```